 The laboratory consists of a large playroom, designed to foster natural parent-child interaction, and an adjoining experimenter observation/analysis room.
-The playroom is equipped with 2 Panasonic Professional DVCPRO AJ-D610 digital video cameras, mounted on pan heads that may be controlled by remote from the observation room.
+The playroom is equipped with 2 Panasonic Professional DVCPRO AJ-D610 digital video cameras, mounted on pan heads that can be controlled by remote from the observation room.
 Two Telex wireless lavaliere microphones are used for audio recordings.
 An infrared intercom system allows for communication between the playroom and the observation area.
-The observation/analysis area is equipped with a professional Sony 21” color monitor that includes time code generation on the screen during data collection sessions.
-This area has three IBM desktop computers, one of which has a DVD writer.
-Two stations are used for data analysis and include Transana, CHAT and SALT transcript analysis software.
-The third computer station is devoted to compression of digitized video samples.
-The laboratory also has a Dell notebook computer, used for presentation of digital movies during data collection.
-The Infant Development Laboratory is located in the new Lied Learning and Technology Center at Boys Town National Research Hospital, a separate child-friendly facility adjacent to the Hospital building.
+This area is equipped with monitors, recording devices, and computers for PC-based data collection and analysis.
+Transcript preparation and coding is accomplished with Systematic Analysis of Language Transcripts (SALT) and Child Language Analysis (CLAN) software.
+The Language Development Laboratory is located in the Lied Learning and Technology Center at Boys Town National Research Hospital, a separate child-friendly facility adjacent to the Hospital building.
+A laboratory in close proximity houses a double-walled sound-attenuated booth suite for hearing assessments.
+A hearing-aid analysis/probe-microphone system (Audioscan Verifit) is available to quantify real-ear gain as a function of frequency on an individual basis.
+The laboratory also houses a set of LENA (Language ENvironment Analysis) devices and associated software applications.
 The Lied Center includes state-of-the-art digital video facilities, an editing studio, and both a wireless and hard-wired network for PCs and laptops.

 Summary of Research Program